 No, I’m not.
 I wish I was, but I’m still learning from Jesus (to be meek and humble).
 And I haven’t quite got it yet!

-But most people (including many apostles, prophets and pastors I’ve met), are just pursuing their own interests…
+Sadly, most people in leadership (including most apostles, prophets and pastors I’ve ever met), are only pursuing their own interests…

-So, is it possible to live this way?
+So, let me ask you, is it possible to live this way?

 Is it possible to truly be meek and humble?

 Jesus said it was… if we let Him teach us…